 |WHERE||If Spot #2 is the iconic spotting point in AICM, this is the runner up, since its the most common place for shooting in the mornings.|

-Located on “Eje 1 Norte / Fuerza Áerea Mexicana”.
-This spot is in the middle of a highway, you can stay on the sidewalk (any side you pick) and deal with trees, posts and cables.
+Located on “Eje 1 Norte/Fuerza Áerea Mexicana”.
+This spot is in the middle of a highway.
+To avoid trees, poles and cables, you should stay at the north exit of the metro station.
 If you are fearless enough, stand on the Raised Median (traffic island) in the middle of the road.

-By car, park on “Asistencia pública” street, hide your belongings in the trunk and lock-up well, walk for about 30 seconds or a minute to the spot.
+By car: Park on “Asistencia Pública” street, hide your belongings in the trunk and lock-up well, walk for about 30 seconds or a minute to the metro station and use the pedestrian crossing at the station (you don’t have to pay a metro ticket, just follow the “Paso Peatonal” signs) to get into the spot.

-By public transport, you should take “Metro” Line #5 (Yellow) and exit on “Hangares” walk out of the subway and you’ll be right on the spot.
+By public transport (highly recommended): You should take Metro Line #5 (Yellow) and exit on “Hangares” station, walk out of the subway using the north exit (Eje 1 Norte/Fuerza Aérea Mexicana, Colonia Federal) and you’ll be right on the spot.

 |WHAT||Approaching traffic for 05R (main landing runway).
 Runways 05 will be used for landing 99.8% mornings.
 Approaching traffic for 05L will be probably too far away.
 You can still manage to shoot 1 or 2 pictures when the planes appear over the road, but the obstacles in the way will mostly wreck your shot.|

 |TIME||Good year round from sunrise till about 11:00 or so in the summer and till 3:00 pm or so in the winter (deal with some tail light as you approach noon).|